 The regiment's first deployment outside Europe was to South Africa in 1843.
 It stayed there for five years and fought in the 7th Cape Frontier War (1846-47).
 It later served in Bengal during the Indian Mutiny (1857-59) in 1857, remaining there for ten years on garrison duty.

 This was followed by 16 years on home service, interrupted only by the 1882 Egyptian campaign.
 A squadron of the regiment charged with the Household Cavalry Composite Regiment at Kassassin (1882).
 Then, the whole regiment fought at the Battle of Tel El Kebir (1882), where it did not suffer a single casualty.

 Following garrison duties in India and England, the unit fought in the Boer War (1899-1902), including the Battle of Diamond Hill (1900).
 It then spent 14 more years in India and Egypt.

 The unit spent almost all of the First World War (1914-18) on the Western Front, arriving there in December 1914.
 It rarely operated as cavalry, often fighting in a dismounted role, but still won 16 battle honours.

 Ten minutes before the Armistice came into force on 11 November 1918, a squadron from the unit galloped 10 miles (16km) to capture the town of Lessines, in what was the final cavalry action of the conflict.

 In 1921, the regiment was renamed the 7th Dragoon Guards (Princess Royal's).
 Its only post-war deployment was to Iraq between 1919 and 1921.

-Explore the history and collections of the 7th (The Princess Royal's) Dragoon Guards by visiting the Royal Dragoon Guards displays at York Army Museum.
+Discover more about the 7th (The Princess Royal's) Dragoon Guards by visiting York Army Museum.